gopythongo/gopythongo/README.md

 Next steps
 ----------
 If you create an aptly configuration file, you can use GoPythonGo to sign and push the package to, for example, Amazon S3.
 Just look at GoPythonGo's own `.gopythongo` folder for examples.
+You should also have a look at the output of `--debug-config` to see how GoPythonGo loads configuration from the different sources (config file, environment variables and command-line parameters).

 Future features